HomeJourneyBook/Homes-journey-archive/Tavern/Gate.md

 ## Dreegan

-Dreegan are rooted Gates resembling the trunk of a tree holding emptiness within itself.
-Their roots consume, while their branches cut through space itself.
-They were often activated in abandoned gardens, temples, and ancient paths where everything appears untouched — yet unnaturally perfect.
+Dreegan are rooted Gates whose form resembles an ancient, twisted tree trunk with a hollow void at its center.
+Their roots burrow deep into the soil of Worlds, while their branch-like extensions cut through the fabric of space like frozen lightning.
+They most often awaken in places where time itself seems to have stopped: abandoned sacred gardens, ruined temples, and paths no one dares to truly call “forgotten.”

-_“They have stood here longer than time itself.
+_“They stood here longer than time itself.
 They do not move.
 They do not sleep.
 But they remember.”_

-Dreegan are Gates rooted within forgotten ages.
-Their branches whisper lost truths, and their presence bends reality itself.
-Those who listen too closely may never return.
+Dreegan are the living memory of the Departed.
+They were created by a civilization that understood that every Return demands sacrifice.
+Their creators willingly wove their own lives into the structure of the Gates — their bodies becoming roots, their minds becoming tree rings, and their unfulfilled longing for Unity becoming the hollow emptiness within.

-These Gates are perceived not as objects, but as landscapes hiding secret meaning, where silence itself becomes an invitation.
+Those who approach a Dreegan sometimes hear quiet whispers — not words, but echoes of voices long extinguished.
+It is said that Dreegan do not merely open the Path.
+They weigh memories.
+And only those willing to leave a part of themselves within the roots may pass through the void inside their trunk.

 ![Dreegan](Dreegan.png)

 ---

-## # Xuitqr (Nuthqir)
+## Xuitqr (Nuthqir)

 Xuitqr appear as towering, imposing figures crowned with masses of twisting tentacles, resembling a living crown of roots or exposed nerves.
 At the center of their bodies lies a vast black void — an absolute rupture within reality itself.